jesse-rr/G.L.O.S.S.A.R.Y/GAME-DESIGN-DOCUMENT.md

 # 10. Boss Structure

 Floor 7 triggers one of 7 Conceptual Bosses.

-Boss archetypes represent:

-* Authority
-* Memory
-* Sacrifice
-* Language
-* Dominion
-* Recursion
-* Oblivion

-Final boss altered by chosen Covenant.
+This will be choosen by found symbols by user (Yin-Yang | Dharma Wheel | etc...), if no religion symbols are found - Hidden boss is triggered.

 If defeated:
 → Ascend to Godhood
 If defeated by boss:
 → Thrown to corpse pile (run ends)